AstralAssets/astrophage-extender/README.md

 # Astrophage Extender v1.0

-> *"You save Earth.
-I save Erid.
-Is good good good."*

 A Claude Code plugin that extends your session range by reducing context bloat automatically.
 Named after the astrophage organism in Andy Weir's *Project Hail Mary* -- a microbe that converts stellar energy into stored fuel.
 This plugin converts token waste into session headroom.

 **What it does:** Hooks into Claude Code's lifecycle to filter noisy tool outputs, guard against wasteful file reads, advise on strategic hibernation timing, and give you real-time visibility into your fuel reserves.